easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_SETUP_GUIDE.md

 ### 3. Enter API Key

-Paste your API key into Q-IDE.
+Paste your API key into Top Dog.

 ### 4. System Auto-Assigns Models

-Q-IDE automatically:
+Top Dog automatically:
 - Discovers all available models from your provider
 - Scores them for each role (planning, coding, testing, etc.)
 - Assigns the best models